OMAD Diet and effects of eating one meal a day on your body.

 The OMAD diet plan is not for everyone.
-It is a type of fasting and may have negative implications on physical and mental health.
+It is a type of fasting and may have negative implications on your physical and mental health.
 It is not so easy to stay without food for so long time and especially if you have some health issues.

 Fasting is a good thing and helps to clean your body from toxins, damaged cells, and yes it also helps to lose weight.
 But are you prepared for this type of fasting?